-The Company seeks to create a work environment where employees are encouraged to take a creative and innovative approach to meeting our customers' needs.
-By committing to research and development, the Company is able to offer our customers unique and imaginative solutions that differentiate us from our competitors.
+We seek to create a work environment where employees are encouraged to take a creative and innovative approach to meeting our customers' needs.
+By committing to applied research and development, we are able to offer our customers unique and imaginative solutions that differentiate us from our competitors.